timiblossom/SimpleScheduler/README.md

    job.
 Instead, client needs to send its heartbeats by calling sendRequest() (we should change this API name to a bettter one).

+# Scheduler
+   The scheduler assumes each client job run continuously for a long time.
+To provide a fair scheduling, each client job would be given a computing slice (with all server resources) of 4s at a time to run.
+Since our client/server protocol is simple, there is no such cancel or stop request API for clients.
+Instead, to stop, a clients just stops sending its heartbeats to server and its job would get canceled out with-in the next timeout check (30s default).

 #  Build
    This project is using Gradle.
 You need to install Gradle according to its instruction for your environment (OSX, Linux or Windows).
    To build and test, run: